simplybusiness/rabbit_feed/README.md

 ### Event Processing Errors

 In the case that your consumer raises an error whilst processing an event, the error will be logged.
-If your project uses [Airbrake](https://airbrake.io), the error will also be reported there.
+If your project uses [Airbrake (v5.0+) or Airbrake-Ruby](https://airbrake.io), the error will also be reported there.
 The event that was being processed will remain on the RabbitMQ queue, and will be redelivered to the consumer until it is processed without error.

 ### Testing the Consumer